 For this exercise, you'll need a black and white photocopy or print and some colourful acrylic paint.

-Start painting over the print, try using warm colours in the light areas and cool colours in the dark areas.
+Start by painting over the print, try using warm colours in the light areas and cool colours in the dark areas.
 Follow the contours of the shape with your brush strokes.

 Layer the paint until you're happy with your work.